 Anderson’s music falls into the category of “light classical”.
 If you’ve heard anything by the Boston Pops (notable conductors include Arthur Fiedler, John Williams and Keith Lockhart), you’ve heard light classical.
 The lines can be a bit blurry as to what makes something “light” classical versus “serious”, but I think of it like the movies: the “serious” pieces are the heavy-hitting dramas that get nominations for Best Picture at the Oscars; the “light” pieces are your romantic comedies and such.
 Or literary fiction compared to a cozy mystery.
-I enjoy a variety of music, so I’ll gladly include some lighter pieces on this blog.
+It’s wonderful that we so much to choose from!

 The introduction throws us immediately into this winter wonderland, with the jingling sleigh bells and bouncy trumpet call, followed by flute snowflakes.
 I like the horn tension underneath the trumpets at the beginning.